yaya-cyber-lab/enterprise-soc-home-lab/docs/07-ubuntu-server-deployment.md

 ---

-## Final Validation
+## Step 13: Final Validation

-The Ubuntu Server deployment was completed successfully.
+Final validation confirmed that the Ubuntu Server was installed, connected to the SOC LAN, updated, and ready for future SOC lab phases.

+Validation checklist:

 | Validation Item           | Status    |
 | ------------------------- | --------- |